garrying/wwworkshop/README.md

 ## Schedule

+12 classes are held in a regular semester.
+The following is based on the Fall 2018 semester and is meant to be an approximate guide as to when course content is presented.

 ### Chapter 1—Everything is Deeply Intertwingled

 Introduction to the course, our expectations and the gain a basic understanding of fundamental code-materiality of the web.
 Discussion prompt: What is one of your earliest memory of being online?